Why Do I Feel Sad for No Reason, and What Should I Do?

 Seasonal affective disorder

-Some people may also feel sad in winter and autumn.
-If the weather triggers a strong and persistent feeling of sadness, it can be a sign of seasonal affective disorder (SAD)
+Some people may also feel down around the same time, like in fall and winter.
+If the weather triggers a strong and persistent sadness, it can be a sign of seasonal affective disorder (SAD).

 In this case, sadness isn’t necessarily related to depression or any other mental health problems.
 For instance, sometimes, it is rooted in physical health.